scarty1818/scarty1818/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... scarty@slu.edu
 - 😄 Pronouns: ...
 SHE/HER
 - ⚡ Fun fact: ...
-I have my boat captain's license and can on river on inland waterways, boats up to 60 feet
+I have my boat captain's license and can pliot a boat on rivers and inland waterways, boats up to 60 feet

 <!---
 scarty1818/scarty1818 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.